LaksCastro/ethereal-color/README.md

 ```

 ### 2. Create a Palette API
-A Palette object is used to reference a range of colors, that is, where a certain range begins, and where it ends
+A Palette API is used to reference a range of colors, that is, where a certain range begins, and where it ends
 ```js
 // Way 1 - Using defaut range: 40
 const color = Color("rgb(150, 150, 150)");